-Thomas Weisel is an entrepreneur and business builder.
+Thomas Weisel is an entrepreneur, business builder and philanthropist.
 He has formed two companies: Montgomery Securities and Thomas Weisel Partners, which, over the course of 37 years, helped define the landscape of Silicon Valley and sold for a total of $2.0 billion.

 Mr. Weisel grew Montgomery Securities into a $700 million revenue company.
 Montgomery Securities was known for identifying, researching and financing growth companies.
 The firm managed IPOs for many significant growth companies in Technology, Healthcare, Consumer, and Financial Services including: Amgen, Micron Technologies, Yahoo, Stratacom, Staples, and Lonestar Steakhouse and Saloon.

 Montgomery’s distinctive competences were its thought leadership, unique ability to make its institutional clients money, the ability to attract the best in class personnel, magnetic growth conferences, and athletic cache.

 In addition, Montgomery built a $7 billion asset management business that involved three mutual funds that were #1 in performance in various years in the 1990s.
 In 1997, Mr. Weisel sold Montgomery Securities, including its asset management business, for $1.55 billion , representing 13x value for its investment bank to Nations Bank/Bank of America.